Live-Webcams

 is the fourth and most important imperial resort

-(Kaiserbader) on Usedom island.
-On the
+(Kaiserbader) on the island.
+On the neighboring

-neighboring island of Wolin is Miedzyzdroje (German: Misdroy), which
+island of Wolin is Miedzyzdroje (German: Misdroy), which

-is another popular imperial resort located in
+is another popular former imperial resort located

-resorts by city bus that runs between
+two resorts by city bus that runs between

-Swinoujscie's Warszowa neighborhood on Wolin
+Swinoujscie's Warszowa neighborhood on the island

-Island and Miedzyzdroje (Misdroy).
+of Wolin and Miedzyzdroje (Misdroy).
 The bus stop

-to Miedzyzdroje is just across the street from to
+to Miedzyzdroje is directly across the street

-the street from the ferry crossing.
-There are
+located across the street from the ferry

 "Solidarity" Szczecin-Goleniow Airport.